By Spike Cover, Duncan Griffiths, Chris Neaves, Karen Pattist

 A dedicated student can also become a Koi SpecialistSM.

 Courses are planned in areas that will allow students to pursue several specialties.
 The specialties currently planned include:

-• Koi Show Water Quality
+• Koi Show Water Quality - AVAILABLE NOW!

 • Water Flow Dynamics

 Features and Benefits...

 The K.O.I. program does not require students who are seeking certification to be affiliated with any club or organization.
 The program is international, drawing students and instructors from countries around the world.
 All courses are open enrolment and may be purchased by anyone that has an interest, virtually whenever they wish and without committing to any further training.
 Again, the K.O.I. website provides current, accurate and useful information; easily accessible to anyone with a computer and students have access to the knowledge and expertise of many recognized experts from around the world.
 Participation is open to all by virtue of sharing the common goal of successful Koi keeping.

 The Koi Organisation International Board of Directors is charged with the long-term vision for and guidance of the organization.
 And, while the original core group took nearly a year preparing to “go public,” the intent is to continue to expand and improve the offerings.
 Such improvements will be guided by the Board and an Advisory Committee which will actively solicit, collect, evaluate and attempt to implement appropriate suggestions from the community they seek to serve.

 The Board of Directors and founding members of K.O.I. are extending the hand of friendship to Koi keepers around the world.
 K.O.I. is encouraging the growth of the hobby by offering hobbyists the knowledge to become more successful as Koi keepers.
 Can you be a better Koi keeper?
 Come and judge for yourself at www.KoiOrganisationInternational.org.